Rugby union in South Korea: History

-Expatriate rugby
+Rugby in the expatriate community

 Expatriate rugby was first played in Korea in 1972.
 An expat team called the Seoul Wanderers were formed to give opposition to both the local university teams and stationed army teams.
-This team was made up of players from the UK, New Zealand, and Australia.
+This team was made up of players from the United Kingdom, New Zealand, and Australia.
 The team was disbanded in 1976.

-In early 1979 Franz Misch, Mike Seros and Brad Handley got together and formed a new club - the Seoul Survivors RFC.
+In early 1979 Franz Misch, Mike Seros and Brad Handley got together and formed a new club: the Seoul Survivors RFC.
 The club is still around today.

 Today a range of expat teams exist in South Korea which sees teams play rugby 10's in KERA-Korean Expat Rugby Association League.
 Unfortunately, a few clubs have disbanded due to the nature of expat-life - notably Daejeon and Daegu.
 Currently four clubs compete in the KERA League - Seoul Survivors RFC, Busan Rugby Club, Ulsan Goblins RFC and the Stars & Stripes RFC (US Armed Forces).
 Each club has the opportunity to host a tournament and showcase the game in their respective cities.
 This has led to growing support for the game of Rugby Union.
 Many players travel considerable distances to practice with, and play for one of the mentioned teams.
 This is because the pool of players are generally too small to support teams in the smaller cities and country-side of the Republic of Korea.

 The Busan Rugby Club is one of the clubs that have experienced rapid growth in player numbers and support.
 This is because Busan is the second largest city in South Korea, is a popular summer destination (notably Haeundae beach and Gwangali beach) and has a large expat population.
 The club also draws considerable player numbers from the province located around Busan, Gyeonsangnam-do.
 Starting in 2016, the Busan Rugby Club showed a huge revival in their efforts to be recognized as a leading expatriate rugby club in Korea, by appointing a qualified coach, focus on training, and winning matches.
 Their hard work and concerted efforts paid off handsomely when they made history in 2017, by winning the KERA 2017 League trophy (The Joe Day Cup), The South Sea Cup and the KERA 2017 Knock Out Shield for the first time in the club's history.
 Busan Rugby then repeated their 2017 success by retaining the Joe Day Cup in 2018.

 Updated information about the latest match results and current league standings are available at KERA.

+Popular culture

+In 2024, Netflix Korea aired a reality survivial series called Rugged Rugby: Conquer or Die (최강럭비: 죽거나 승리하거나) produced by prominent Korean director Jang Si-won by JTBC Studios.
+The programme featured seven teams from across the country, including four from the semi-professional Korea Super Rugby League.
+The shows final episode was aired in January 2025.